 - Neither the refrigerator nor the freezer is an acceptable option for storing beans.
 Condensation is even worse for coffee beans than air contact.

-- Beware beans in open bins, where light, air and moisture can degrade quality.
+- Beware beans in open bins, where light, air, and moisture can degrade quality.

 - Grind immediately before brewing.
 Think of coffee as you would nutmeg or black pepper.
-It’s technically a spice full of essential oils and other volatile substances that start dissipating the moment you crack the safe (so to speak).
+It’s technically a spice full of essential oils and other volatile substances that start dissipating the moment you crack the safe, so to speak.
 If you must grind ahead, consider air-proof containment such as a heavy, zip-top freezer bag with the air sucked out.

 - Use enough coffee.
 It’s a popular misconception that brewing with less coffee will give you a “lighter” brew.
 This is not so.
-Brewing with less coffee most-often results in over-extraction of the bean, and that’s what leads to bitterness.
-If you like weak coffee, brew full strength, then cut it in the cup with hot water.
+Brewing with less coffee most often results in over-extraction of the bean, which leads to bitterness.
+If you like weak coffee, brew full-strength, then cut it in the cup with hot water.

 - Use filtered water.
 Your coffee will never be better than your water.
 Here’s the bottom line: If your water tastes good from the tap, make your coffee with it.
 If it doesn’t, use filtered water.